jim-easterbrook/pywws/src/doc/guides/getstarted.rst

 If you had been running EasyWeather before deciding to use pywws, you can convert the data EasyWeather had logged to the pywws format.
 Find your EasyWeather.dat file and then convert it::

-   python -m pywws.EWtoPy EasyWeather.dat ~/weather/data
+   python -m pywws.mergeewdata EasyWeather.dat ~/weather/data

 Set some configuration options
 ------------------------------

-After running :py:mod:`pywws.LogData` there should be a configuration file in your data directory called 'weather.ini'.
+After running :py:mod:`pywws.logdata` there should be a configuration file in your data directory called 'weather.ini'.
 Open this with a text editor.
 You should find something like the following::

    [config]